Blog Post

 Reinhard Hafenscher

 Flutter lets you create mobile apps in Dart.
 It’s developed by Google, and it allows you to create Android and iOS apps from a single shared codebase.
-In this post, we’ll use Flutter to build an app that opens a PDF with the press of a button.
+In this post, you’ll use Flutter to build an app that opens a PDF with the press of a button.

-Opening a PDF with flutter_full_pdf_viewer
+Opening a PDF with advance_pdf_viewer

 Step 1 — Creating a New Flutter App